Penecruz/VAICOMPRO-Community/README.md

 4. Launch VoiceAttack and exit VoiceAttack.

-5. Unzip the contents of the zip file and move the VAICOMPRO folder into your VoiceAttack/Apps folder.
+5. Unzip the contents of the zip file and move the VAICOMPRO folder into your VoiceAttack/Apps folder or run the msi installer.

 6. Launch VoiceAttack and exit VoiceAttack.
 This generates the necessary file structure within the VAICOMPRO folder.
+If using the msi installer, drag the AIRIO and CHATTER dll files to the VAICOMPRO/Extensions folder.

 7. If you wish to restore your VAICOM settings, copy your backed up Config folder to your new VAICOMPRO folder in VoiceAttack/Apps.
 Your profile should remain in VoiceAttack as it is stored in the VoiceAttack.dat file.
 If your profile somehow gets changed, import your backed up profile.

 8. Launch VoiceAttack and launch the VAICOM config menu (L CTRL+L ALT+C) and open the “Config” tab.
 If this does not work, check your VoiceAttack profile and ensure the command "Configuration" exists and is enabled with the proper shortcut.

+9. Check Fix Reg and move the sliders to match your DCS World version (i. e. openbeta / standalone).

-9. Next to “Use Custom DCS Path” click the SET button and direct it to your DCS World install folder (i. e.
+10. Next to “Use Custom DCS Path” click the SET button and direct it to your DCS World install folder (i. e.
 Program Files/Eagle Dynamics/DCS World OpenBeta).

-10. Move the sliders to match your DCS World version (i. e. openbeta / standalone).

 11. Open the “Reset” tab and uncheck all of the boxes.